nationalarchives/ds-caselaw-public-ui/README.md

 ## Setting up the pre-commit hooks (strongly advised)

 To use this, you will need to install [pre-commit](https://pre-commit.com/) on your development machine, typically using `pip install pre-commit`.
+If you prefer Homebrew, you can use `brew install pre-commit`.

 Install the git hooks configured in `.pre-commit-config.yaml` with: